Passengers are carried on Scottish Citylink services subject to the following terms and conditions.

 55. The Company reserves the right to refuse trunks or other bulky articles, or any item heavier than 25kg (from 1st October 2013 onwards), or articles of an objectionable or dangerous nature, or which have sharp or protruding edges which may tear or damage other luggage with which it is packed within the coach.
 The Company is also entitled to request any passenger to open any article of luggage for inspection by the driver or other authorised employee of the Company in the presence of the passenger if, for reasons of security, the Company considers it necessary to do so.
 Subject to availability of accommodation, bicycles in a box/bag and skis/surfboards will be carried.
 Fragile items such as electronic goods, portable televisions, radios etc. will only be carried if they are of reasonable size and securely packed.
 The Company will not be responsible for damage to such items howsoever caused.

-56. Passengers are responsible for getting themselves and their luggage onto the correct service.
-If the Company’s staff assist with luggage, it is still the passengers responsibility to see it on and off the coach.
-The passenger must also look after his or her luggage at all times including whilst at coach stations, stops and on the coach.
+56. Only the driver may store or remove luggage from the lockers or trailer.
 Medication and valuables should not be stowed in the luggage hold but taken on board.
 The Company's liability is limited to £100 per passenger and passengers are advised to ensure that they have proper insurance if their luggage is worth more than this.

 57. Luggage given into the custody of the Company must be clearly and appropriately labelled and securely packed and locked/fastened.
 The passenger's destination should be shown on the outside of the luggage.
 Luggage labels will be provided at point of departure, these must be used at all times.
 Luggage labels will also be used as a receipt for your luggage.